Specialities

 How can an applicant show commitment to your specialty?

-Investment of time in sub-I rotations (at home institution and at an outside institution), research related to neurosurgery, participation in departmental educational activities.
+Investment of time in sub-I rotations (at home institution and at an outside institution), research related to neurosurgery, and participation in departmental educational activities.

 What are ways a student can show commitment to your specialty?